Big Line Bundles over Arithmetic Varieties: Introduction

 \subsection{Acknowledgments}

 I am very grateful to my advisor Shou-wu Zhang who introduced this subject to me.
 I am also indebted to him for lots of helpful conversations and encouragement during the preparation of this paper.
-I would like to thank Brian Conrad for clarification of many concepts in rigid analytic geometry.
+I would like to thank Brian Conrad for clarification of many concepts in rigid analytic geometry and Aise Johan de Jong for his help with algebraic geometry.
 Finally, I would like to thank Zuoliang Hou, Xander Faber, Ming-lun Hsieh and Qi Li for their useful discussions.

 During the revision of this paper, Moriwaki \cite{Mo3} proved the continuity of the volume functions of hermitian line bundles using the technique of the proof of Theorem \ref{main} and Theorem \ref{1.3} in this paper.